Mdhvince/UAV-Autonomous-control/README.md

 ### 2. Trajectory Planner with minimum snap

-Minimum Snap trajectory has been implemented for this project.
-Here are one a result for an arbritary trajectory, we can find the comparison between a naive trajectory (just connecting waypoints with a straight line) and the optimal one (Minimum snap)
+A minimum Snap trajectory has been implemented for this project.
+Here is one result for an arbitrary trajectory, we can find the comparison between a naive trajectory (just connecting waypoints with a straight line) and the optimal one (Minimum snap)

 ![Min Snap](docs/min_snap.png "")

 #### Without collision check
 ![Min Snap](docs/no_collision_check.png "")

-#### With collision check (upper right waypoint is mandadory)
+#### With collision check (upper right waypoint is mandatory)
 ![Min Snap](docs/collision_check.png "")

 https://user-images.githubusercontent.com/17160701/211073314-78f419ca-e53b-4a88-a63e-565018963ce7.mp4

-Finding a path (waypoints) to a goal location is one of many important steps for autonomous robot.
+Finding a path (waypoints) to a goal location is one of many important steps for an autonomous robot.
 But this path must satisfy some conditions such that a controller can handle it.
 Some of these conditions can be summarized as follows:

 - The path must be feasible
-- The path must be collision free
+- The path must be collision-free
 - The path must be differentiable
 - The path must be smooth enough

-The thing is that a system as a quadrotor can be represented (in this case) as a 4th order system, so a path for this kind of system must be differentiable at least 4 times:
+The thing is that a system as a quadrotor can be represented (in this case) as a 4th-order system, so a path for this kind of system must be differentiable at least 4 times:
 Let's denote k as the order of derivative:

 - k=1 : velocity